neurodata/r-mgc/README.md

 ## Hardware Requirements

+The `MGC` package requires only a standard computer with enough RAM to support the operations defined by a user.
+For minimal performance, this will be a computer with about 2 GB of RAM.
+For optimal performance, we recommend a computer with the following specs:

+RAM: 16+ GB
+CPU: 4+ cores, 3.3+ GHz/core

+## Software Requirements

+### OS Requirements

 This package is supported for *Linux*, *Mac OSX*, and *Windows* operating systems.
-The following tutorial was tested on Ubuntu 16.04.
+The package has been tested on the following systems:

-## Software Requirements
+Linux: Ubuntu 16.04
+Mac OSX:
+Windows:

-Before setting up the MGC package, users should have R version 3.4.0 or higher, and several packages set up from CRAN.
+Before setting up the `MGC` package, users should have `R` version 3.4.0 or higher, and several packages set up from CRAN.

-### Installing R version 3.4.2 on Ubuntu 16.04
+#### Installing R version 3.4.2 on Ubuntu 16.04

 the latest version of R can be installed by adding the latest repository to `apt`: